ABbiodiversity/cure4insect/README.md

 ## Todo

 * deveop fully fledged web interface (id/species as csv)
-* attachment to include: csv, metadata, readme, IDs, batch figures (zipped)
+* attachment to include: metadata, readme, IDs, batch figures (zipped)
 * make containerized version for local use
 * define color schemes and plotting functionality with default thresholds and some legends?